thaiquangphat/airport_management/README.md

     - Flight can now choose actual arrival and departure time, Unassigned flights don't have AAT and ADT, On Air flights don't have AAT, Landed flights have all four.
     - AAT, ADT, EAT, EDT are able to select date and time.
 - [07/04/24]
-    - Push sql code (ddl.sql) to GitHub for easier use